-“Fujitsu’s long term goal is to develop information technology (IT) that enables a more prosperous society.
-As the role of IT becomes more pervasive in everyday life, from transport and energy through to healthcare and education, Fujitsu remains committed to making a positive impact to the society in which we operate.
-This commitment to responsible business, embodied in our ongoing Responsible Business programme, remains at the heart of our long term strategy”Duncan Tait, Head of EMEIA & CSVP, Fujitsu.
+"In this digital age IT is essential to our everyday lives.
+Fujitsu remains committed to making a positive impact to the society in which we operate through the solutions we develop and our commitment to the UN Sustainable Business Goals.
+This commitment to responsible business, embodied in our ongoing Responsible Business program, remains at the heart of our long term strategy"